public-transport/friendly-public-transport-format/readme.md

 ## Contributing

-If you have a question or want to discuss this format, go to [the issues page](https://github.com/public-transport/friendly-public-transport-format/issues).
+We are looking forward to discuss & extend this format further!
+If you have a question or want to propose changes, go to [the issues page](https://github.com/public-transport/friendly-public-transport-format/issues).
+Keep our [contributing guidelines in mind](contributing.md).